 Halloween safety tips | PEMCO

-halloween-safety.pngSweet news, fun-size Snickers fans: Halloween’s back and bigger than ever this year!
-Retailers expect a sugar-fueled rebound that will exceed pre-pandemic levels with a whopping $12.2 billion in holiday spending – everything from candy and costumes to home décor and night-on-the-town revelry.
+Sweet news, fun-size Snickers fans: Halloween’s back and bigger than ever this year!
+Retailers expect a sugar-fueled spend that will hit an all-time high with a projected $13.1 billion in holiday spending – everything from candy and costumes to home décor and night-on-the-town revelry.

 With more people getting their ghoul on, our pros have tips for parents, drivers, and homeowners to make sure this holiday is all treats with no tricks.
+Even when observing a festive night out (it's on a Friday night this year!), it's important to make prevention a priority.

 How can parents keep kids safe during Trick-or-Treating?

-While spooky Halloween lore focuses on tainted treats and creepy strangers, the biggest worries for Trick-or-Treaters are falls and cars.
+While spooky Halloween lore focuses on tainted treats and creepy strangers, the biggest worries for Trick-or-Treaters are actually falls and cars.
 Here’s what you can do to keep your child safe:

-• Choose costumes for good visibility and easy movement.
+Choose costumes for good visibility and easy movement.
 Use reflective tape to catch the light from oncoming headlights.
 Make sure masks don’t obstruct vision.
 Keep hems short enough that your child won’t trip going up and down stairs.

-• Accompany Trick-or-Treaters under age 12 to ensure they cross streets safely and stick to the sidewalk or, for streets without sidewalks, walk facing oncoming traffic.
-On Halloween, children are twice as likely to be hit by a car compared to a normal day, according to safekids.org
+Accompany Trick-or-Treaters under age 12 to ensure they cross streets safely and stick to the sidewalk or, for streets without sidewalks, walk facing oncoming traffic.
+On Halloween, children are twice as likely to be hit by a car compared to a normal day, according to safekids.org.

 How can drivers stay safer on Halloween?